SCRT-HQ/VaporShell/docs/glossary/Add-UserData.md

 layout: glossary
 title: Add-UserData
 categories: glossary
+label1: Category
+data1: Documentation
+label2: Depth
+data2: Deep
 ---

 # Add-UserData

 ## SYNOPSIS
 Adds UserData to a resource on the template.
 For single values (i.e.
-in AutoScaling Launch Configurations), it adds the single value wrapped in `Fn::Base64`.

-For multiple values, it automatically adds it as `{"Fn::Base64": {"Fn::Join": ["",[VALUES...] ] } }` to reduce the amount of scripting needed.
+in AutoScaling Launch Configurations), it adds the single For multiple values, it automatically adds it as {"Fn::Base64": {"Fn::Join": \["",\[VALUES...\] \] } } to reduce the amount of scripting needed.

 ## SYNTAX